The Korn Ferry Charitable Foundation is delighted

 Up to fifty scholarships will be awarded each year.
 The scholarship award is US $10,000.

 A scholarship is awarded for one academic year and is not renewable.
 Recipients may not receive an award in two consecutive years.
 Students are encouraged to apply each year they are eligible to do so.
-There is a lifetime maximum of two awards per student.
 Only one student per household may be awarded a scholarship per award cycle.
 Once awarded, a scholarship will not be terminated if the parent's or legal guardian’s employment terminates during the period of the scholarship.

 Awards are for undergraduate study only at an accredited post-secondary education institution.

-The scholarship is to be used to pay educational expenses, most commonly for the cost of tuition, fees, books, supplies, and equipment required for courses of instruction.
+Awards may be used for any education-related expenses; most commonly for the cost of tuition, fees, books, supplies, and equipment required for courses of instruction.
 Room and board expenses that are a part of education expenses may also be paid from scholarship funds.

 Tax treatment will vary by different countries.
 Scholarship recipients should consult with qualified tax consultants in their jurisdictions to determine what portion of scholarship awards may be excluded from taxable income.